CEN3031-Spring2020/CEN3031_Bootcamp4_React/Readme.md

     - *Search.js*  - This is a React Component that filters the contents of the list based on the user's input in the textbox
     - *ViewBuilding.js* - This is a React Component that allows us to view additional listing details for the current selected building             when a user clicks on a listing

+### Setup
+*Note: This is a big assignment, start early and work on getting simple things working first.*

+To help us get started quickly, we will be using [create-react-app](https://github.com/facebook/create-react-app#creating-an-app), a template generator for creating React Applications quickly without having to install a ton of external dependencies.

+First clone accept the assignment and clone the project to your machine.
+Then navigate to the assignment and run these commands in terminal to create a starter application my-app (note: you can change this to bootcamp4 if you like.)

+`npx create-react-app my-app`

+or

+`yarn create react-app my-app`

+or

+`npm init react-app my-app`

+2. After the installation has finished you should be able to cd into the project directory.

+3. Inside the newly created project, you can run some built-in commands:

+    `npm start` or `yarn start`

+    Runs the app in development mode.

+4. It should auto-open http://localhost:3000 in the browser after it starts up a server for you.
+If a browser doesn't open up, copy and paste this link into your web browser with a starter page.

+5. After this you should open the folder and replace the src file wit the file for this Bootcamp #4 github repo.
+You should then be able to see a listing of the building codes and buildings, search/filter textbox and space to output details about your project.

+6. One great resource we can use to help us with our css styling is [semantic-ui](https://react.semantic-ui.com/).
+This helps us import styles so we don't have to manually style everything.
+If you're interested in this (which I highly recommend) then you can get started [here](https://react.semantic-ui.com/usage).

+7. Use the starter code (e.g, create-react-app with Bootcamp #4 code you created in steps 1-3) to create a front-end interface with React.js to display listings, as well as the ability to add new listings and delete old ones.

+**See Development Goals** below for specific implementation details for this project.

 #### Development Goals - To DO List:
 In this assignment, we are only focused on creating your front-end user interface to filter and display listings, as well as add new listings or delete existing listings.